Gather all ingredients before starting the recipe.

 Cut 1 whole chicken into 8 pieces or use 2 bone-in skin-on chicken legs and breasts and add to a large glass bowl.
 Add 2 cups good red wine, or enough to barely cover, 4-5 sprigs fresh thyme or 2 teaspoons dry and 2 whole bay leaves.
 Cover with cling wrap and refrigerate for 1-2 hours, turning once.

-Heat a large deep sided skillet with a tight-fitting lid on medium high heat, add 1 tbsp olive oil and 8 oz double smoked bacon, cut into lardons, and cook until the bacon begins to brown, 4-5 minutes, then remove bacon from pan and set aside.
+Heat a large deep-sided skillet with a tight-fitting lid on medium high heat, add 1 tbsp olive oil and 8 oz double smoked bacon, cut into lardons, and cook until the bacon begins to brown, 4-5 minutes, then remove bacon from pan and set aside.

 Remove chicken from wine and herbs after 2 hours.
 Reserve the wine and dry the chicken pieces using paper towels.

 Transfer chicken to the skillet used for the bacon, skin side down.
-Cook until the chicken has turned a golden brown, about 5-6 minutes, then turn and cook the second side for another 5-6 minutes..
+Cook until the chicken has turned golden brown, about 5-6 minutes, then turn and cook the second side for another 5-6 minutes..

-Remove chicken to a platter and add 1 large shallot, finely chopped and when the shallot starts to soften, about 2 minutes then add 2 tbsp tomato paste and 2 tbsp all-purpose flour and stir until combined.
+Remove chicken to a platter and add 1 large shallot, finely chopped and when the shallot starts to soften, for about 2 minutes then add 2 tbsp tomato paste and 2 tbsp all-purpose flour and stir until combined.
 Cook for 2-3 minutes stirring constantly.

 Add the reserved marinade and 1 can beef consommé (Campbell's) stir to combine.
 Cook until slightly thickened.
 Add 2 cloves smashed garlic, 1 lb button mushrooms and 1 lb pearl onions and stir to combine.